 Liposuction is another way to help treat lipoedema.
 It can help with reducing symptoms, pain and removing fat.
 For a lot of patients, liposuction delivers long-lasting results.
 But it’s important to know that the fatty tissue can come back and start to build up again.

 Another way to manage the condition is to focus on the skin.
 The skin around the affected area can be more susceptible to fungal infections and irritations.
 It’s essential that you keep the skin clean and pat dry to reduce the risk of infection.
+Make sure to keep your skin clean and moisturise daily to stay hydrated.

 Finally, lipoedema can be a very challenging condition that affects your mental health.
 Looking after yourself and staying positive is important in the treatment of lipoedema.